translate/pootle/docs/server/fabric_deployment.rst

 Preparing Fabric deployment
 ---------------------------

-Before performing the deployment it is necessary to install some software on the local computer and set up the necessary settings to connect to the remote server.
+Before performing a deployment you will need to install some software on the local computer and configure the necessary settings to connect to the remote server.